TKOaly/tkoaly-new-service/README.md

 Using Docker
 -------
 1. `docker-compose build` to build the image (The image will have Ubuntu 16.04 and Python 2.7 installed).
-3. Use `docker ps` to find your container id.
+2. Use `docker ps` to find your container id.
 You will need it in the next step.
-2. `docker exec -it <CONTAINER ID> ./compilemessages.sh` to compile messages
+3. `docker exec -it <CONTAINER ID> python manage.py compilemessages` to compile messages
-2. `docker exec -it <CONTAINER ID> ./migrate.sh` to migrate database
+4. `docker exec -it <CONTAINER ID> python manage.py migrate` to migrate database
-3. `docker-compose up -d` to start the server.
+5. `docker-compose up -d` to start the server.
 The server defaults to port 8000.
 This can be changed in the Dockerfile.
-4. To stop the container, use `docker-compose down`.
+6. To stop the container, use `docker-compose down`.